appsinacup/godot-softbody2d/README.md

 # Installation

-- Automatic (Recommended): Download the plugin from the official [Godot Asset Store](https://godotengine.org/asset-library/asset/1621) using the `AssetLib` tab in Godot.
+- Automatic (Recommended): Download the plugin from the official [Godot Asset Store](https://store.godotengine.org/asset/appsinacup/softbody2d/) using the `Asset Store` tab in Godot.
 - Manual: Download the source code and move only the addons folder into your project addons folder.

 ## Video Tutorial